'I hate it': Brutal response to ring shocker

 While her mum assured her she could get a new engagement ring after five years of marriage @beefinnagain "lasted a week" before she told her fiance the truth.

 "I called him and was like, 'Hey this is going to be a hard pill to swallow but like I hate the ring – it is just not what I wanted and I am willing to wait for something that I do want but like I just need you to know that.
-Can we try and fix this?" she said.
+Can we try and fix this?'

 "All is well in the world.
 He was able to get a refund and swap it out and it was fine … I made him pay double on the ring because he took me to the store and I told him what I liked."